joestechlab/Blogix/readme.md

-# Blogix, a simple CMS.
+# Blogix, a simple Blog.